Chamal1120/unixphile-learn/README.md

 # Unixphile Learn

-A lightweight Learning Management System (LMS) that I'm developing for future potential courses.
-The goal is to keep it super smooth on low end hardware, modular, secure and 100% csharp codebase.
+A lightweight Learning Management System (LMS).
+The goal is to keep it super smooth on low end hardware, modular, secure and 100% csharp.

 > [!WARNING]
-> This application is currently in development.
-Do not use it in production environments without proper testing and security hardening.
+> This application is currently in early development.
+Do not use it in production environments.

-> [!NOTE]
-> The database file (`lms.db`) is created in the root directory of the project.
-Ensure you have write permissions in the project directory.

-## Features
+## Stack
 - **Blazor Server**
 - **Microsoft Minimal APIs**
 - **EF Core**
-- **SQLite**
+- **Microsoft SQL Server**
-- **TailwindCSS**
+- **TailwindCSS with daisyUI**

 ## Getting Started

 ### Prerequisites
 - [.NET 9.0 SDK](https://dotnet.microsoft.com/download)
+- Microsoft SQL Server
-- SQLite (optional, for database inspection)
+- SQL Server Management Studio  or sqlcmd (optional, for database inspection)
-- Dotnet ef CLI ( use `dotnet tool install --global dotnet-ef`)
+- Dotnet ef CLI (use `dotnet tool install --global dotnet-ef`)
+- Node and npm (only for TailwindCSS generation)

 ### Installation
 1. Clone the repository: